nickloman/nickloman.github.com/_posts/2014-02-06-biom25-megan-analysis-of-metagenomes.md

 MEGAN takes the results of read alignments as input.
 This alignment information typically comes from BLAST-format files, but can also come from SAM files produced by short-read aligners such as Bowtie2 and BWA, or the `aln` format from RAPSearch2.

-Because generating the BLAST format files takes so long, we have precomputed them for you and generated MEGAN5-compatible files, but see at the bottom of the exercise for details on how to generate your own files for your data:
+Because generating the BLAST format files takes so long, we have precomputed them for you and generated MEGAN5-compatible files.

 Start by downloading the results file for a random subsampling of 250,000 reads from the 2638-H dataset: